 Window screens, shutters, exterior lights, welcome signs, address signs, those cute little planter boxes under your window….remove it all!

-It’s also great to be able to clean behind these things…which brings us to our next thing to do before you paint the exterior of your home.
+It’s also great to be able to clean behind these things…which brings us to our next thing to do before on your exterior paint prep list…

-In order to ensure a good bond you should pressure wash the exterior of your home to get any and all dust and debris off
+In order to ensure a good paint adhesion you should pressure wash the exterior of your home to get any and all dust and debris off

 7. Pressure wash the entire house.